sblisesivdin/sblisesivdin.github.io/workbench.md

 * **Wiksis v.1.1 (2003):** A small wiki engine forked from TipiWiki.
 It will be called Wikepage after v.1.1.
 * **Websis v.1.0 (2003):** A CMS forked from AWF.
 Abandoned after working on Wiksis/Wikepage.

-### Softwares that still can be used

-* **[Wikepage Opus 14 v.2008.1 (2004-2008)](http://www.wikepage.org):** It is a multi-language blog-wiki hybrid derived from Wiksis.
-It released 14 versions and used in more than 1000 sites.
-After transferring the development responsibilities of the software, there was no new releases.
-It is a simple and strong script.
-I personally used to built nearly 10 sites from company sites to university department sites.
-I am seeing that still (2019) it is downloaded and used as is.
-However it may not be %100 compatible with PHP7.

-### Softwares in active development

-* **[Aestimo 1D v.2.0 (2012-...)](http://www.aestimosolver.org):** Aestimo is a one-dimensional (1D) self-consistent Schrödinger-Poisson solver for semiconductor heterostructures.
-Aestimo is started as a hobby at the beginning of 2012, and become an usable tool which can be used as a co-tool in an educational and/or scientific work.
-* **[Dehapad v.5.0 (2016-...)](https://sblisesivdin.github.io/dehapad):** Dehapad is a really very simple - light notepad application.
-It is not for programmers or writers.
-It has a sidebar mode, encryption-decryption and some other interesting features, that you can not find in many text editors.
-It is my current "hobby".
-* **[IRIS v.1.27 (2018-...)](https://www.biarsis.com/products/iris-software):** IRIS is a spectral acquisition and analysis program that is developed specially for Biarsis Argus 1000 series spectrometers.
-I am the sole developer of this project.
-* **[MOCA v.0.72 (2019-...)](https://www.biarsis.com/):** MOCA is a software for calculating the optical absorbtion/reflection spectrum of multilayer structures.
-These multilayer structures can be stacks of metals, semiconductors and insulators.
-* **[Folder Queue Manager (FQM) (2020-...)](https://github.com/lrgresearch/Folder-Queue-Manager):** A simple software for adhoc Directory Monitoring, command executing and folder copying/moving software for small tasks.